 If you see a pet locked in a car, please call your local animal authorities immediately.
 You may feel weird about it, but you may save a life!

 You can also check out www.mydogiscool.com.
 This site is designed to help spread the word about the dangers of hot cars.
 Resources include downloadable posters and “It’s hot!” flyers that can be used when a dog is left in a hot car.
 There is an “Is it Too Hot?” weather forecasting tool that allows you to enter your zip code and see if it’s too hot to take your pal along in the car.

-Dr. Phil Zeltzman is a board-certified veterinary surgeon at Valley Central Veterinary Referral Center in Whitehall, PA.
+Dr. Phil Zeltzman is a board-certified veterinary surgeon who’s worked at Valley Central Veterinary Referral Center in Whitehall, PA.
 He performs surgery on dogs, cats, and “exotic animals,” and is a Diplomate of the American College of Veterinary Surgeons.
-To subscribe to his weekly newsletter, click here.